tinhgin/http_https_response_time_exporter/README.md

 # http_https_response_time_exporter

-Docker image for getting and exporting response time metric
+Docker image for getting HTTP/HTTPS response time as metric and put it into Pushgateway

 #### Usage
 ###### Example Environment